 Yeah, I saw that ad.

-Yes, that was really disgusting to the case.
+Yes, that was really disgusting.

-They could have put all those guys in there too.
+They could have put all those guys in there, too.

 Elected officials are different than Glenn Beck, though.

-I think elected officials.
+I think electorate officials.

 I don't take it personally, but he can say whatever he wants.

-I'm just saying that all of you anti Trumpers, You own it.
+I'm just saying that all of you anti-Trumpers, you own it.

 So take it, run with it.